daronphang/programming-resources/cloud-computing/AWS/services/networking/products.md

 ## Route 53

-AWS Route 53 is a DNS (Domain Name System) **global** web service i.e. similar to GoDaddy.
+AWS Route 53 is a DNS (Domain Name System) **global** load-balancing service i.e. similar to GoDaddy.
 It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.
 It connects user requests to infrastructure running in AWS (EC2, load balancers, etc).
 It can also route users to infrastructure outside of AWS.

 Another feature of Route 53 is the ability to manage the DNS records for domain names.
 You can register new domain names directly in Route 53.
 You can also transfer DNS records for existing domain names by other domain registrars.
 This enables you to manage all of your domain names within a single location.